Nerdxo0707/Dynamic-Evade-Movement-Script/README.md

     * *Shakes:* when jumping, wall running, and landing it gives you this shitty shake or sum shit idk
     * *Field of View (kinda works):* basically idk ur field of view changes

-      it has a startup now and it change the game font
+      it now adds monochrome colors
+      also better dynamic cam